10 Keys to the Poor Man’s Food Plot

 Use Roundup to kill all the native grasses and weeds.
 After you spray, you’ll have to allow about two weeks for the poison to take effect.

 Once the Roundup has taken hold, burn off the residual flora.
-Do this carefully on a calm day.
+Do this carefully on a calm day with the supervision and permission of your local biologist.
+He or she will let you know when the conditions are right and assist in best practices.
 Keep a couple rakes handy to regulate the small fires.
 Never start a fire larger than 100 square feet and please do not burn alone.

 A drip torch is a handy tool to use when performing controlled burns.

-Now, limber your back up and get out the rake.
+Now, stretch your back and get out the rake.
 With plenty of uncovered surface area giving you direct access to the dirt, you’re ready to plant.
-Plus, the rake gives the ground a textured surface so that the seed can make good contact with the earth.
+Plus, the rake gives the ground a textured surface so that the seed can make good contact with the dirt.

 One quick note about planting: It never hurts to have a soil test done prior.
 Contact your local biologist or county agent or use a DIY kit.
 Neither will cost much while the heartbreak of a fruitless plot from neglecting a simple element is a heavy load to bear with the work that goes into it.

 Don’t forget to leave a few good trees for possible stand locations.
-Good luck with your food plots this fall and know that if they happen to fail, there’s always next year.
+Good luck with your food plots this fall and know that if they happen to fail due to harsh weather, there’s always next year.
 A number of factors can lead to the worst-case scenario, but at least you’ll have the ground already cleared and the expense of deer hunting curtailed.